Publication history of Dick Grayson: Post-Crisis

 Jason Todd, who has become the new Robin, goes out alone one night to take down some drug dealers who are operating out of a warehouse.
 He is discovered on the roof and knocked through the skylight.
 As the criminals are closing in on Jason Todd, the thug who knocked him through the skylight is thrown through it as well.
 The drug dealers at first think it must be Batman, but it is Nightwing, who had been keeping an eye on the new Robin.
 After helping Robin defeat the crooks, Nightwing tells Robin to tell Bruce they need to talk.
-The next morning, Bruce tells Jason that Nightwing was the original Robin, but he had kept his true identity a secret from Jason because he felt it wasn't his place to reveal Nightwing's true identity.
+The next morning, Bruce tells Jason that Nightwing was the original Robin, but he had kept his true identity a secret from Jason because he felt it was not his place to reveal Nightwing's true identity.
 After Jason leaves for school, Nightwing shows up to talk to Bruce and finds out why he had been replaced.
 After several cover stories about how Jason had nowhere else to turn, and that Gotham had become too dangerous for him to continue fighting crime alone, Bruce finally tells Dick that it was because he missed him.

 Later that night, Robin finds the same group of drug dealers where they have set up a shop in a new location, and to his surprise, Nightwing is there waiting for him.
 Nightwing gives Jason his old Robin costume and tells him he will grow into it eventually.
 They then agree to bust the criminals together, side-by-side.